yusuffadllh/yusuffadllh/README.md

 - Focused on building as an AI Engineer, especially for practical automation and product features.
 - I enjoy building practical tools: from Android apps to web dashboards and automation scripts.
 - I like working across software and hardware, especially when a project involves embedded systems, sensors, or networking.
-- I learn best by building; if I need a new stack, I pick it up while shipping the project.
-- Most of my projects start from a simple question: *"can this be made easier?"*
 - Open to internships and collaborations, connect on [LinkedIn](https://www.linkedin.com/in/yusuf-fadllh/).

 ---